DC-BENCH: Dataset Condensation Benchmark: Empirical studies

 \subsection{Combining Data-Selection methods with Data-Synthesis methods}

 Initialization of synthetic dataset is a relatively unexplored territory.
 Prior Data-Synthesis methods typically initialize the dataset from either Gaussian noise or randomly selected images.
-Since advanced selection methods such as KMeans-emb outperforms random selection by a large margin, a natural question is whether condensation methods would benefit from images selected from KMeans-emb.
+Since advanced selection methods such as K-Center outperforms random selection by a large margin, a natural question is whether condensation methods would benefit from images selected from K-Center.
 This also serves as a direct way of combining data selection methods with data synthesis methods.
-We test our hypothesis by using images from KMeans-emb to initialize condensation methods.
-As shown in Figure \ref{fig:initialization}, KMeans-emb initialization not only converges faster, but also achieves improved end performance in some cases.
-On average, we observe that KMeans-emb only requires about 30\% of the computation budget to reach the same level of performance as random selection; The end performance is also 1.3\% higher as well.
+We test our hypothesis by using images from K-Center to initialize condensation methods.
+As shown in Figure \ref{fig:initialization}, K-Center initialization not only converges faster, but also achieves improved end performance in some cases.
+On average, we observe that K-Center only requires about 30\% of the computation budget to reach the same level of performance as random selection; The end performance is also 1.3\% higher as well.
 The saving is desirable, especially considering the fact that the condensed dataset usually takes a long time to train (e.g. 15h for DSA under 50 IPCs on CIFAR-10).
 Due to space limit, we only show the curves of DM in the main text; the plots of other methods can be found in the appendix.

+\textbf{Key Takeaways:} Synthetic data initialization plays an crucial role in the convergence and final performance of condensation methods.

-\section{DC-BENCH Library}
+\section{DC-BENCH library}

 We design and implement an evaluation library that incorporates all the aforementioned protocols.
-An example usage of the library API is shown in \ref{alg:library}.
-To facilitate the research on dataset condensation, we set up a website (see the appendix for details) with four leaderboards to record the performance of existing condensation methods and new submissions.
-The entire benchmark, including the evaluation library, condensed datasets, and scripts to reproduce the results in this paper, can be found at (\url{https://github.com/justincui03/dc_benchmark}).
+To facilitate the research on dataset condensation, we set up a leaderboard (\url{https://dc-bench.github.io/}) to record the performance of existing condensation methods and new submissions.
+The entire benchmark, including the evaluation library, condensed datasets, and scripts to reproduce the results in this paper, can be found at (\url{https://github.com/justincui03/dc_benchmark}). \textbf{Both the leaderboard and the benchmark will be updated regularly to reflect the most recent progress in dataset condensation methods}.